kneyghtchartboost/articles/documentation/ios/index.md

     Additionally, ensure you are weak-linking to the `AdSupport` and `StoreKit` frameworks.

- 2. Instantiate Chartboost in your `applicationDidBecomeActive` method, like this:
+ 2. Initialize Chartboost in your `applicationDidBecomeActive` method, like this:

     ```objc